-Fort Bridger was first established in 1843 as a trading post by Jim Bridger and his partner, Louis Vasquez, on the on Black’s Fork of the Green River.
+Fort Bridger, Wyoming, was first established in 1843 as a trading post by Jim Bridger and his partner, Pierre Louis (Luis) Vasquez, on Black’s Fork of the Green River.
 Planning to trade both with the Indians and the westward-bound emigrants, the first “fort” was composed of two double-log houses about 40 feet long, joined by a pen for horses, and provided a small blacksmith shop.

-Westward bound emigrants who looked forward to the stop and a break from the long monotonous days of traveling were often disappointed upon their arrival at Fort Bridger.
-Unlike Fort Laramie, a “civilized” outpost, in their minds, Fort Bridger was little more than a crude collection rough-hewn log buildings.
+Westward-bound emigrants who looked forward to the stop and a break from the long monotonous days of traveling were often disappointed upon their arrival at Fort Bridger.
+Unlike Fort Laramie, a “civilized” outpost, in their minds, Fort Bridger was little more than a crude collection of rough-hewn log buildings.

-Of the fort, emigrant Edwin Bryant would say, “The buildings are two or three miserable log cabins, rudely constructed and bearing but a faint resemblance to habitable houses.”
+Emigrant Edwin Bryant would say of the fort, “The buildings are two or three miserable log cabins, rudely constructed and bearing but a faint resemblance to habitable houses.”

 When the Mormon Pioneer Company reached the fort on July 7, 1847, they spent a day there but considered the prices of supplies too high at the remote trading post.
 When a group of Mormons settled near Fort Bridger, tensions arose between Bridger and the new settlers.
-The next year, the Mormon settlers reported to Brigham Young, in Salt Lake City, that Bridger was selling liquor and ammunition to the Indians, a violation of federal law.
+The following year, the Mormon settlers reported to Brigham Young in Salt Lake City that Bridger was selling liquor and ammunition to the Indians, violating federal law.

-That same year, the Mormons established Fort Supply specifically for Mormon emigrants, about twelve miles south of Fort Bridger.
+That same year, the Mormons established Fort Supply, specifically for Mormon emigrants, about 12 miles south of Fort Bridger.

 In retaliation, Bridger wrote a letter to General B.F.
-Butler, a U.S. Senator, in October 1853 claiming he was “robbed and threatened with death by the Mormons” and that over $100,000 of his goods and supplies had been stolen.
+Butler, a U.S. Senator, in October 1853, claimed he was “robbed and threatened with death by the Mormons” and that over $100,000 of his goods and supplies had been stolen.

-The following spring, Brigham Young sent fifteen well-armed men to take control of Fort Bridger, as well as the Green River ferries, both of which would become an integral part of the Mormon settlement plan.
+The following spring, Brigham Young sent fifteen well-armed men to take control of Fort Bridger and the Green River ferries, which would become an integral part of the Mormon settlement plan.
 The men built a large stone wall around the fort and several stone buildings.

 In the meantime, tensions continued to broil between the Mormons and other settlers of the area.
-In the Presidential Election of 1856 the Republicans attacked both polygamy and slavery and though Democrat, James Buchanan was elected, he too opposed the practice of polygamy.
+In the Presidential Election of 1856, the Republicans attacked polygamy and slavery, and though Democrat James Buchanan was elected, he too opposed the practice of polygamy.
 More importantly, he opposed the dominance of Utah Territory by the Church of Jesus Christ of Latter-day Saints (the Mormons,) seeing it as a violation of American principles.
 These tensions soon led to the “Utah War” of 1857- 58.
-In the meantime, Jim Bridger never received the balance $4,000 owed him for his fort.
+In the meantime, Jim Bridger never received the balance of $4,000 owed him for his fort.

-Though the “Utah War” did not actually involve any battles between the Army and the Mormon militia, there was significant destruction of property.
-At the height of the conflict, more than 100 California-bound settlers from Arkansas were killed by Mormon militia and local Paiutes, in the Mountain Meadows massacre in September 1857.
+Though the “Utah War” did not involve battles between the Army and the Mormon militia, property was significantly destroyed.
+At the height of the conflict, more than 100 California-bound settlers from Arkansas were killed by Mormon militia and local Paiute in the Mountain Meadows Massacre in September 1857.

 At the end of hostilities, Brigham Young paid the remaining $4,000 owed on the fort during the peace negotiations and thought he owned it.
-Though the government accepted the payment, they rejected Brigham Young’s claim to the fort, and furthermore, refused to recognize Jim Bridger’s continuing claims to the fort.
+Though the government accepted the payment, they rejected Brigham Young’s claim to the fort and refused to recognize Jim Bridger’s continuing claims to the fort.

 Instead, the fort was profitably run by William Alexander Carter, who had come with Johnston’s Army as a sutler or storekeeper.
-He stayed there with his family rebuilding and restocking the fort, and he eventually became wealthy.
+He stayed there with his family, rebuilding and restocking the fort, eventually becoming wealthy.
 A highly respected man, he was soon known as “Mr. Fort Bridger,” Wyoming’s first millionaire.

-During the Civil War, the garrison dwindled in numbers as soldiers were sent back east.
+The garrison dwindled in numbers during the Civil War as soldiers were sent back east.
 However, regular troops returned in 1866, utilizing the fort as a base of operations for southwestern Wyoming and northeastern Utah.
 The post guarded stage routes and the transcontinental telegraph line accommodated a Pony Express station, patrolled emigrant trails, took action against Indian raids, guarded the miners who moved into the South Pass and Sweetwater region and protected and supplied workers building the Union Pacific Railroad not far to the north.

 Treaties were signed at the fort with the friendly Shoshone in 1863 and 1868, the second creating a reservation east of the Wind River Mountains.
-Although strategically located, the fort never served as a base for any of the major military expeditions of the 1870’s against the Indians in the region, but some of the garrison was reassigned for fighting purposes.
+Although strategically located, the fort never served as a base for any of the significant military expeditions of the 1870s against the Indians in the region.
+Still, some of the garrisons were reassigned for fighting purposes.
 Temporarily abandoned in 1878, the post was reactivated in 1880.
-A decade later it was abandoned by the military.
+A decade later, it was abandoned by the military.

-In the meantime, Jim Bridger continued to press for his claim for payment, gaining no resolution by the time of his death in July 1881.
-Only after almost two decades of effort by his descendants, was the matter finally settled when Congress appropriated $6,000 for the family.
+In the meantime, Jim Bridger continued to press for his claim for payment, gaining no resolution by his death in July 1881.
+Only after almost two decades of effort by his descendants was the matter finally settled when Congress appropriated $6,000 for the family.

-Today, the fort is a Wyoming State Park, that contains a group of well-preserved and maintained structures.
+Today, the fort is a Wyoming State Park with a group of well-preserved and maintained structures.
 Some restoration has been accomplished, including the 1884 barracks building, which now houses a museum.
-Crumbling ruins of the commissary building and the old guardhouse, both built in 1858, are visible.
-In better condition are the 1884 “new” guardhouse, the 1858 sentry box and officer’s quarters.
+Crumbling ruins of the commissary building and the old guardhouse, built in 1858, are visible.
+In better condition are the 1884 “new” guardhouse, the 1858 sentry box, and the officer’s quarters.
 Also standing is the sutler’s store, Pony Express stables, post office, a group of lesser buildings, and a portion of the wall constructed by the Mormons.
 The foundations of other buildings are marked.
-Interred in the cemetery are Bridger’s daughter and Judge W. A. Carter, pioneer rancher in the area.
+Interred in the cemetery are Bridger’s daughter and Judge W. A. Carter, a pioneer rancher in the area.
 Portions of the original fort grounds and some buildings are located on privately owned property outside the State-owned area.